mtps3/Mtps3.github.io/_posts/2016-11-14-training-ructfe-pwn.md

 ### Roadmap:

 0. Organizational Matters
-    a.
-Christmas Celebration
+    0. Christmas Celebration
 1. Lessons Learned RuCTFe 2016
-    a.
-Short recap: how was it for each Fuzzy?
+    0. Short recap: how was it for each Fuzzy?
-    b.
-What went well?
+    1. What went well?
-    c.
-What did go wrong & where do we see room for improvements?
+    2. What did go wrong & where do we see room for improvements?
 3. Pwning with creed et al.

 If you have any questions, don't hesitate to ask.